danimart1991/mamapandastica/_posts/1863-11-19-gettysburg-address.md

 ---
 layout: post
 current: post
-cover: assets/images/bus.jpg
+cover: assets/images/posts/bus.jpg
 navigation: True
 title: Gettysburg Address
 date: 1863-11-19 10:18:00
-tags:
+tags: recetas-aplv
 class: post-template
-subclass: 'post'
+subclass: 'post tag-recetas-aplv'
-author: abraham
+author: mamapandastica
 ---

 Fourscore and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.